Drug Interactions between penicillamine and trientine

 Interactions between your drugs

-There were no interactions found in our database between penicillamine and trientine - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between penicillamine and trientine.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Penicillamine is in the drug class antirheumatics.